marhendry/city-application/readme.md

 Password: password

 ## Available Endpoints
--GET / - Retrieves the paginated list of cities with corresponding photos -GET /search?name={cityName} - Retrieves the cities that match the given name query -PUT /edit/{cityId} - Edits the city with the given id, requires ROLE_ALLOW_EDIT role and login credentials.
+- GET / - Retrieves the paginated list of cities with corresponding photos
+- GET /search?name={cityName} - Retrieves the cities that match the given name query
+- PUT /edit/{cityId} - Edits the city with the given id, requires ROLE_ALLOW_EDIT role and login credentials.
 ## Security
 The application uses Spring Security for authentication and authorization.
 The only user with the ROLE_ALLOW_EDIT role is the one with the login credentials mentioned above.
 All other users have read-only access to the city list.
 ## Database